addthis/fluxthis.io/docs/api-action-creators.md

 - `pending` - action type that gets dispatched once the ajax call has been submitted
 - `success` - action type that gets dispatched once the ajax call has been successful
 - `failure` - action type that gets dispatched once the ajax call has failed
+- `abort` - action type that gets dispatched if the ajax call was aborted

 **Note** - if you do not define `successTest` (see below) the API action creator will choose success or failure based on the status code of the response.
 Any 2xx status codes are success,